 - To introduce the field of management, task of the manager, importance of planning and types of planning, staff recruitment and selection process.
-To discuss the ways in which work is allocation, structure of organizations, modes of - 2.
-To discuss the ways in which work is allocation, structure of organizations, modes of communication and need of coordination between the manager and staff - 3.
+To discuss the ways in which work is allocation, structure of organizations, modes of - communication and need of coordination between the manager and staff - 3.
 To explain the role and importance of the entrepreneur and their functions in economic development and the concepts of entrepreneurship. - 4.
 To discuss the importance of Small-Scale Industries and methods for generating new business ideas and business opportunities - 5.
 To introduce the concepts of financial concepts in enterprises.